 I met a very interesting man today.
-I found him in the tea shop where I go to re-fill my caddy with my favourite orange pekoe.
-He called himself ‘anglo-indian’ – his father from inverness, mother from madras – and gloried in the name of Mr Laird Mclean.
+I found him in the tea shop where I go to re-fill my caddy with ‘orange pekoe’.
+He identified as ‘anglo-indian’ – his father was from Inverness, his mother from Madras – and he gloried in the name Mr Laird McLean.

-I’m uncertain whether I’ve sustained permanent damage.
+I’m uncertain whether I’ve sustained any permanent damage.
 I suspect my shoulder is a bruise waiting to happen and do not look forward to the morning.
-However, at least I met Mr Mclean.
+However, at least I met Mr Laird McLean.